10 Apr Umami flavor in western cuisine

-Prof. Charles Spence, Head of the Crossmodal Research Laboratory at the Department of Experimental Psychology at Oxford University, England
+Professor Charles Spence is the Head of the Crossmodal Research Laboratory at the Department of Experimental Psychology at Oxford University, England. umami

 Professor Spence, did you find an explanation in the end for people’s preference for tomato juice in the air?

 Well, it turns out that the umami taste, as it appears e.g. in tomato juice, is not impacted by loud background noise.
 That means that a Bloody Mary, for example, actually retains its full taste and flavour in the air and thus makes all foods that are rich in umami more palatable.
 In contrast, sweetness and, to a lesser extent, saltiness both show suppression – i.e., it is harder to perceive these tastes when there is loud noise playing in the background.
 As yet, we don’t know quite why it should be so special, but researchers are currently trying to unravel the underlying neurological story here.
 So to a certain extent, yes, we are well on the way to finding one of the determinants of people’s preference for the taste of tomato juice aboard: because it is a more robust taste in comparison to lemonade, for example.

 Can you explain how umami differs from the other basic tastes regarding its taste profile?